amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     SELECT plot, species_ID, sex, weight, ROUND(weight/1000, 2)
     FROM surveys;

+> #### CHALLENGE 4
+> Identify the species ID and weight in milligrams for each survey item and the date on which it was recorded.

 ## <a name="filtering"></a> Filtering

 Databases can also filter data – selecting only the data meeting certain criteria.
 For example, let’s say we only want data for the species *[Dipodomys merriami](https://en.wikipedia.org/wiki/Merriam%27s_kangaroo_rat)*, which has a species code of DM.
 We need to add a `WHERE` clause to our query: